 This solution was a “Fortune-50″/ World-Class action and timing.

 DHS US -Dept of HomeLand Security-

-I was hired to another company to solve a product life issue, as my boss, the VP of another international Security company, was being called to testify every month before congress as to why the product was dying prematurely.
+I was hired at another company to solve a product life issue, as my boss, (the VP of another international Security company), was being called to testify every month before congress as to why the product was dying prematurely.

 As it was a complicated system I had to clear ITAR for me before traveling around the world to vendors and helped improve transformers, mainly for HV standoff, vacuum tubes, analyzed vacuum, materials, processes, glass coatings, tests, and then I brought in the correct equipment for measuring what the team didn’t understand at first.
 I identified and solved the problem, developed critical feedback channels and connections and brought the entire team’s knowledge up.

 I was there about a year and felt that due to the field support, management, purchasing, production, and the entire divisions support, I had the final document, (of success), give credit to the entire division.
 I may have been the scalpel and one that identified specific solutions but it was everyone that kept the customers going in the bad times and made it possible for me to do my work.